Gabe Leland

-Gabriel Leland (born September 28, 1982) is a former Democratic politician and convicted felon from the state of Michigan.
+Gabriel Leland (born September 28, 1982) is a former Democratic politician from the state of Michigan.
 In 2004, Leland was elected to the Michigan State House of Representatives, representing the 10th District, which is located in Wayne County and includes the farwest and partial northwest corner of the city of Detroit.
 Leland has served on the Detroit City Council from 2013 to 2021, when he resigned and pleaded guilty to misconduct in office.

 Early life

 Leland attended Kehillat Israel Congregation in Lansing, MI while growing up.

 Political career

 On November 5, 2013, Leland won the newly created Detroit City Council seat in District 7.
 It was the narrowest victory in any of the council races, winning by only 50 votes.
 In 2017, Leland was re-elected with 56% of the vote.
 He resigned in 2021.

 Legal issues

 On October 4, 2018, Leland was indicted on charges of two counts of bribery and one count of conspiracy to commit bribery.
 He was accused of soliciting $15,000 worth of bribes from a local business owner, Robert Carmack.
 In March 2018, Robert Carmack filed a lawsuit against Leland in federal court for extortion.

 In May 2021, Leland pled guilty to felony misconduct and resigned from the city council.